designforcontext/aac_review_tool/data/cookbook/What-format-of-rdf-should-the-AAC-publish.md

 ### Best Practice:

-For the AAC project, the primary serialization will be JSON-LD.
+For the AAC project, the primary serialization will be N-Triples.

+Additionally, the Getty Museum is working on a set of contexts and frames for JSON-LD.
+Currently generating an AAC context and frame is out of scope, but we will evaluate the Getty's version and see if it is applicable to the project.

 Additional serializations may be made available as resources permit.

 ### Discussion: